saivamsikaruturi/vamsilabs-dev-notes-main/docs/springboot/SpringIOC.md

   a) init()
   b) destroy()

-* and the annotations used are @PostConstruct and @PreDestroy
+* The annotations used are @PostConstruct and @PreDestroy